willclo1/MariaDeadbeatsSite/README.md

 - **Admin Account**
   - An account that can be used to control access to the application
-  - Has the ability to ban users, unban users and create other add admin users
+  - Has the ability to ban users, unban users, view a list of banned users,
+  - and create other admin users.

+- **Season Countdown**
+  - A page that counts down until the start of the season and will also display information about
+  - the first game of the season.
+Uses sportradar api to get up to date information.

 Check out the app!
 It is really cool and has a lot of awesome features!